MasterYip/LeggedKinModule/README.md

 - **`pinocchio` will conflict with `boost`**, which should be included after `pinocchio`

   > USE_PINOCCHIO macro is reserved for setting pinocchio & boost include order

+## Contribution

+To ensure the format and security of our commits, we've defined some git hooks.
+We use [husky](https://github.com/typicode/husky) to manage these git hooks.
+First, you need to install husky, and then enable the git hooks with ```husky install```.
+And you can use ```pre-commit run -a``` to test [pre-commit](https://pre-commit.com/) hooks.

+Code formatting utilizes Clang-Format with a modified Microsoft style, which is described by the .clang-format file.

+Static checking involves:

+- clang-tidy, as described by the .clang-tidy file.